cajus/uif/README.md

 ## Bugs / Wishlist

-uif is on Github.
+UIF is on Github.
 If you've found a bug, or have suggestions for future versions please report it via the project's issue tracker: https://github.com/cajus/uif/issues

-If you have installed uif on Debian, you can also use the Debian BTS for reporting bugs.
-As the Debian maintainer of uif is a member of the uif upstream development team, the Debian bugs will also reach upstream quickly.
+If you have installed UIF on Debian, you can also use the Debian BTS for reporting bugs.
+As the Debian maintainer of UIF is a member of the UIF upstream development team, the Debian bugs will also reach upstream quickly.